hugofpaiva/cosn-faculty-services/README.md

 # COSN Faculty Services

 The main purpose of this work is the development of a microservices based educational system for a University.
 To achieve this, each group of Cloud Service-Oriented Computing was responsible for the implementation of a part of the system and its respective services.
-The part represented on this repository concerns the Faculty, Classroom and Tuition Fee service.
+The part represented in this repository concerns the Faculty, Classroom and Tuition Fee service.

 ## **Running**